Community rally calls for end to violence in Jacksonville

 Three men were sentenced to life in prison without parole.

-Sharon Kirkland has since made it her mission to fight for justice for other families in similar situations.
+"It’s just too much killing going around in Jacksonville.
+It’s very, very sad when you have young mothers, father, walking behind their children and burying them.
+Aunts, uncles...you got babies dying," said activist Linda Norris.

-She is working to try to reduce crime and increase police and community relations.
+Kirkland-Vaughn hopes to reduce crime in the city and increase police and community relations.

 Copyright 2018 by WJXT News4Jax - All rights reserved.